jorgeepc/huma/README.md

 npm run watch
 ```

-- Run your tests
+- To run your tests

 ```
 npm test
 ```

-Finally, navigate to `http://localhost:3000/users/huma` and you should see our example endpoint being served locally!
+Finally, post a user to `http://localhost:3000/users` and you should see our example endpoint being served locally!

 # Project Structure